Pulse variational quantum eigensolver on cross-resonance based hardware: Cross-resonance dynamics and variational quantum algorithms

 \section{Cross-resonance dynamics and variational quantum algorithms}

-Dispersively coupled fixed-frequency transmon qubits can be entangled with the cross-resonance (CR) interaction~\cite{Rigetti2010, Sheldon2016, Fischer2022b}.
+Dispersively coupled fixed-frequency transmon qubits can be entangled with the CR interaction~\cite{Rigetti2010, Sheldon2016, Fischer2022b}.
 Here, one qubit, the control, is driven at the frequency of the other, the target.
 The resulting effective Hamiltonian is

 where $B=\omega_{ZI}I+\omega_{ZX}X+\omega_{ZY}Y+\omega_{ZZ}Z$ and $C=\omega_{IX}X+\omega_{IY}Y+\omega_{IZ}Z$.
 Here, $X$, $Y$, and $Z$ are Pauli matrices and $I$ is the identity.
+The coefficients $\omega_{ij}$ are the strength of the CR interaction.
+They depend on the properties of the qubits and the drive strength~\cite{Magesan2020}.
 To illustrate the dynamics of the cross-resonance gate we first measure the $\omega_{ij}$'s with Hamiltonian tomography~\cite{Sheldon2016} implemented in Qiskit Experiments.
 Next, we simulate Eq.~(\ref{eq:cr_eff}) with Qiskit Dynamics.
 The strongest terms in $\Bar{H}_{cr}$ are $\omega_{ZX}$ and $\omega_{IX}$, see Fig.~\ref{fig:cr_dynamics}.
 The CR interaction is typically used to engineer a $\rm CNOT$ gate by eliminating the non-$ZX$ terms with an echo sequence and cancellation tones~\cite{Sundaresan2020}.
 The phase of the CR drive controls the relative magnitude of the $\omega_{ZX}$ and $\omega_{ZY}$ coefficients.
 Simulations of the time-evolution under $\bar{H}_{cr}$ and Hamiltonian tomography show that the echo cancels the large $\omega_{IX}$ term, see Fig.~\ref{fig:cr_dynamics}.
 With or without an echo, the resulting entanglement is usable in VQAs by replacing $\rm CNOT$ gates by CR tones with fixed parameters, as done in Ref.~\cite{Ibrahim2022}.
 Here, the resulting Ans\"atze are parameterized by virtual-$Z$ rotations.

 The $\omega_{ij}$'s are non-linear with drive amplitude~\cite{Magesan2020} but the rotation implemented by $\exp(-i \tau \Bar{H}_{cr})$ is linear in time $\tau$.
 The linearity in $\tau$ enables transpiler passes to create $R_{ZX}(\theta)$ rotations built from calibrated CNOT gates by scaling the duration of cross-resonance pulses~\cite{Earnest2021}.
 The resulting shorter pulses reduce hardware errors in quantum approximate optimization~\cite{Earnest2021, Weidenfeller2022} and machine learning~\cite{Melo2022} which are both a form of pulse-based VQA.